H20Zhang/H20Zhang.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am leading the development/research of next-generation AI accelerated data systems and the research of knowledge system at Huawei Cloud Database Innovation Lab.
+Currently, I am leading the development/research of next-gen Data+AI system at Huawei Cloud Database Innovation Lab.

 We are actively seeking talented individuals for full-time positions and internships who share our passion for systems research and development.
 If you are interested, please reach out with your details or resume!